milistu/DevOpsWithDocker/part_2/exercise_08/README.md

 # EXERCISE 2.8 🤔
-Add [Nginx](https://hub.docker.com/_/nginx) to example to work as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) in front of the example app frontend and backend.
+Add [Nginx](https://hub.docker.com/_/nginx) to the example to work as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) in front of the example app frontend and backend.
 According to Wikipedia

 _A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
 These resources are then returned to the client, appearing as if they originated from the reverse proxy server itself._